sch/sch.github.io/resume.md

       supply chain and garment embellishment information more visible on their [Locker Room](https://lockerroom.adidas.co.uk) team ordering storefront.

-      Currently, I am working with Viacom on a project under NDA.
+      Through Reaktor, I also worked with Viacom on a project under NDA.

       All this work has touched many different technologies, including Kubernetes, AWS, React, GraphQL, Python, Ruby, Typescript, Swagger, gRPC,